 - Exercise regularly, particularly if you have a blood clotting condition

 - Avoid flow-restricting tight clothes

 DVT and the resultant Pulmonary Embolism can be fatal, but can also be easily resolved with prompt treatment.
 Check the symptoms if you suspect a case of deep vein thrombosis.

-You can also book an appointment with top Cardiologists in Lahore, Karachi and Islamabad through oladoc, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your vascular concerns.
+You can also book an appointment with top Cardiologists in Islamabad, Karachi and Islamabad through oladoc, or call our helpline at 042-3890-0939 for assistance to find the RIGHT Doctor for your vascular concerns.